Skip to main content

 Written by Chris

-Our dental plans do not cover any treatments or procedures officially recommended or prescribed by a dentist before the activation of your policy.
-Events falling into this category are considered pre-existing and are not insurable.
-Examples of such situations include:
+Our dental insurance plans do not cover treatments or procedures that were recommended or prescribed by a dentist before your policy became active.
+These treatments are considered pre-existing and are not eligible for coverage.

-• Initiating or completing treatment before enrolling in the policy and attempting to make a claim for it
+• Starting or finishing dental treatment before enrolling in the policy and then attempting to file a claim for those treatments.

-Routine dental cleanings are never considered pre-existing treatments, as they are recommended by all dentists as part of standard dental care.
+Routine dental cleanings are never classified as pre-existing treatments since they are standard dental care recommended regularly by dentists.

 Did this answer your question?